divyadhimaan/java-springboot-playground/README.md

-# java-springboot-playground
+# Springboot-playground
-A hands-on repository for learning and experimenting with Java and Spring Boot.
+A hands-on repository for learning and experimenting with Spring Boot.

 [Spring-boot Overview](./concepts/sb_overview.md)